 What Are the Long-Term Prospects for a Business Intelligence Analyst?

-Business intelligence analysts often go on to work long and rewarding careers for businesses, government agencies, and private consulting firms.
+Business intelligence analysts may go on to work long and rewarding careers for businesses, government agencies, and private consulting firms.
 Over time, they may also be eligible for leadership roles where they may be responsible for organizing teams and taking on more supervisory tasks.

 Learn More About a Business Intelligence and Analytics Degree